British Values Statement

 The school has close links with the local community police, PCSO’s who regularly visit and informally support the school.
 The fire service also visits the school to speak to the pupils about keeping themselves safe and acting responsibly as good citizens should.

-Through our Assertive Mentoring system pupils are encouraged to take ownership of their thinking, decisions and consequent actions.
+Pupils are encouraged to take ownership of their thinking, decisions and consequent actions.
 Our rewards are linked to this system which promotes positive behaviour and a sense of achievement in aiming to be the very best each individual can be.
 All pupils are encouraged to become independent learners, develop a thirst for knowledge and make informed choices from about their learning.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-Safety, RE, Quality Circle time and PSHE lessons.

 There is a strong ethos of respect at Oxbridge Lane.
 We expect and hold the highest expectations for everyone in our school community.
 Adults actively model respect to one another and with the pupils.
 We teach the pupils to take pride in themselves, their work, their school and local community.
 We are also striving to encourage the pupils to become good digital citizens, through the e-safety curriculum and participation in Safer Internet Day.
 The message of mutual respect is demonstrated every day and reinforced through assemblies.
 In particular our Star of the Week assembly celebrates the successes of individuals each week.
 We also raise funds for charities and participate in local and national initiatives to raise awareness of the diversity of our communities and their needs.

 Tolerance of those of different faiths and beliefs: